 I picked up this sweater for $7.75 in about 10 minutes.
 This Goodwill was a bit pricey, I am sure you can find one for less.

-Remember, the cuff of the sweater is what is going to stick out of the top of your boot since it is already finished off nicely for you.
+Remember, the cuff of the sweater is what is going to stick out of the top of your boot since it has already finished off nicely for you.

-- Cut at shoulder seam.
-You can cut the length later at a place based how much sock you want sticking out of your boot ( I trimmed mine down to 14")
+- Cut at the shoulder seam.
+You can cut the length later at a place based on how much sock you want sticking out of your boot ( I trimmed mine down to 14″)

 - Hem the raw edge using a sewing machine zig-zag stitch to prevent unraveling.